cs-au-dk/TAJS/README.md

 TAJS - Type Analyzer for JavaScript
 ===================================

-Copyright 2009-2015 Aarhus University
+Copyright 2009-2016 Aarhus University

 TAJS is a dataflow analysis for JavaScript that infers type information and call graphs.
-The current version of the analysis contains a model of ECMAScript 3rd edition, including the standard library, and a partial model of the HTML DOM and browser API.
+The current version of the analysis contains a model of ECMAScript 3rd edition, including the standard library, and partial models of the ECMAScript 5 and its standard library, the HTML DOM, and the browser API.
+Later version of ECMAScript are partially supported via [Babel](http://babeljs.io/).

 For research publications and other information about this tool see <http://www.brics.dk/TAJS>.